dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

    :description:

-     Writes *element* to *output-stream* at the stream’s current position.
+     Writes *element* to *output-stream* at the stream's current position.
 The output-stream must be either ``#"output"`` or ``#"input-output"``.
-It is an error if the type of *element* is inappropriate for the stream’s underlying aggregate.
+It is an error if the type of *element* is inappropriate for the stream's underlying aggregate.

      If the stream is positionable, and it is not positioned at its end, ``write-element`` overwrites the element at the current position and